ARKTIK-ARKITEK/The-ARK-Repository/README.md

 **Reference:** Hebrews 11:1 – *“Now faith is the substance of things hoped for, the evidence of things not seen.”*
 Faith is the unseen structure that upholds everything visible.
 Much like an iceberg, most of ARKTIK's work is **deeply embedded and unseen**, yet when engaged with, its full magnitude and significance become apparent.

-We follow the wisdom given to us: *“Be wise as serpents, and harmless as doves”* (Matthew 10:16).
-However, as with David, we keep both the **Rod and the Staff**  (Psalm 23:4), ensuring that while we walk in peace, we are always prepared to uphold justice and protect the sanctity of our mission.

 ## **Repository Structure**
 The repository is organized into the following key directories: